 just1WORLD seeks to discover why the nations of sub-Saharan Africa trail so far behind most of the rest of the world in terms of development before going on to offer suggestions about how to encourage lasting and constructive change there.

 For most western politicians, international financial institutions, international NGOs, church leaders, poverty campaigners and even pop stars the world is divided up into DEVELOPED and DEVELOPING nations.
 However, as far as sub-Saharan African countries are concerned, this is purely wishful thinking as both these terms imply progress.
-Even with economies there growing on average at 3%-5% per annum, with few new jobs being created, an ever widening gap between the rich and poor and increasing numbers of mouths to feed, the best that can be said for the majority of sub-Saharan African countries is that they are STAGNATING nations (STAGNATIONS).
-And incredibly even this new term fails to capture all countries there for some, like the Democratic Republic of Congo and Zimbabwe, are UNDEVELOPING having left their best days far behind as their paralysed economies drag their people back to subsistence survival.
+Even with economies there growing on average at 2%-4% per annum, with few new jobs being created, an ever widening gap between the rich and poor and increasing numbers of mouths to feed, the best that can be said for the majority of sub-Saharan African countries is that they are STAGNATING nations (STAGNATIONS).
+And incredibly even this new term fails to capture all countries there for some, like the Democratic Republic of Congo and Zimbabwe, are UNDEVELOPING having left their best days far behind as their plundered and paralysed economies have dragged their people back to subsistence survival.

 This dismal sub-continental under performance, which keeps hundreds of millions of Africans locked in perpetual poverty, is blamed on a combination of factors - climate change, bad geography, perennial famines, water shortages, pervasive illiteracy, chronic diseases, smouldering conflicts, weak institutions, tribalism, strangling bureaucracy, lack of property rights, dilapidated infrastructure, climate change, insufficient overseas aid, unpayable debts, restrictive trade barriers or transfer pricing/tax evasion by multinational corporations.